 Photos: Ronald DeRosa/Fairfield Prep

 The human mind retrieves information much more effectively in contexts that resemble the original learning environment.
-Conversely, we believe in teaching students in the context that they will apply the subject knowledge and skills.
+Therefore, we believe in teaching students in the context that they will apply the subject knowledge and skills.
 All Milestone C curricula are built upon activities and projects that emulate real-world experiences.
 These include technical staff meetings, design reviews, job interviews, formal presentations to a customer, and much more.

 Professional organizations from all industries operate on context-based retrieval principles.
 Corporations employ internship programs that groom future employees by immersing students into the real-world business environment.
 The U.S. Military adopts the “train like we fight” mentality, understanding the necessity of training environments that emulate real-world contingencies.
 In Milestone C, we developed a “Non-Linear Learning” technique based on the following philosophies: